Krakow, Poland is seriously underrated. By leaps and bounds.

 6. Reflect at the Ghetto Heroes Square

 The Jewish tour takes you across the Vistula River to the Ghetto Heroes Square (Plac Bohaterów Getta).
-This square was where hundreds of Jewish people were forced to live during the German occupation.
+This square was where thousands of Jewish people were forced to live during the German occupation.

-Hundreds died of starvation and other sicknesses due to years of poor living conditions.
-It was also here where hundreds of Jews were killed by Nazi soldiers, while others were trucked away to Auschwitz Concentration Camp.
+Thousands died of starvation and other sicknesses due to years of poor living conditions.
+It was also here where thousands of Jews were killed by Nazi soldiers, while others were trucked away to Auschwitz Concentration Camp.

 In memory of these people, there are 70 empty chairs placed in the square symbolizing the possessions they left behind.

 If you continue further, you will come across the Oskar Schindler's Enamel Factory.
 You can take the museum tour of the factory that tells the story of Krakow during World War II and of Oskar Schindler, the factory owner who saved over 1,200 Jews during the Holocaust.
 His story was made famous when Steven Spielberg directed the movie Schindler’s List.